leavez/leavePages/_posts/2026-07-05-vm-disk-macos27.md

 ---

-> Written by AI, supervised by a human.
+> Written by AI, supervised by myself

 A follow-up to [Disk Passthrough Performance in Apple Virtualization.framework]({% post_url 2026-04-12-vm-disk-test %}).
 Same question, newer OS.